AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

         // check if user is logged in. if PFUser.current() != nil {
-            // if there is a logged in user then load the home view controller }
+            // if there is a logged in user then advance to the authenticated view controller }

         return true